LGuitron/LIBOL-python/README.md

 ```
 python run.py
 ```
-This command runs the Perceptron algorithm for the Breast Cancer Scale dataset from LIBSMV datasets https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/.</br>
+This command runs the Perceptron algorithm for the Breast Cancer Scale dataset from LIBSVM datasets https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/.</br>
 The results of this execution should be somethin like this:

 ```